Sahilsahu223/MCQ_generator/README.md

-## Django MCQ Generator with Gemini API
+## Django Quiz Generator with Gemini API

 This project is a Django web application that uses the Google Gemini API (specifically the `gemini-2.0-flash-exp` model) to generate Multiple Choice Questions (MCQs) from user-provided text.
 It includes two HTML pages: one for generating questions and another for viewing/downloading previously generated quizzes.